HazemHassan03/responsive-articles/README.md

 # Responsive Articles

-A responsive page contains several articles using HTML and CSS
+It's a responsive page that contains several articles using HTML and CSS.

+I made this project to apply what I learn about responsive web design using CSS Flex and Media Queries.